agentforge/agentforge/README.md

 The interface_factory provides generic access to interfaces such as APIs, models, and algorithms.
 Each interface is generically defined through an Adapter of its type, i.e. the Database adapter

 Each service is deployed as a docker container which share a docker Volume or other file-system.
-The specific services and API details we use are defined by environment variables
+The specific services and API details we use are defined by environment variables and accessed via the factory function.

 To create a new interface you must: